SarveshwarSenthilKumar/Notes-Platform-Template/README_original.md

 ## 🏛️ Specialized Legal Version

-LexiconJuris is a specialized version of Lexicon, tailored specifically for legal professionals and students.
+LexiconJuris is a specialized version of Notes Platform Template, tailored specifically for legal professionals and students.
 It provides comprehensive tools for managing legal terms, case notes, and case law references with advanced search capabilities and user authentication.
 LexiconJuris streamlines legal research and case management through an intuitive interface and powerful search functionality.

 > ℹ️ **Note**: A generalized version of this application will be available soon for broader knowledge management use cases beyond the legal domain.